-- To access Moodle, log on to your eCampus account, then click on the Moodle tab. - All grades (for assignments, quizzes, and exams) will be posted to Moodle. - All lecture PowerPoint slides, assignments, and assignment solutions, will be posted to Moodle. - Help for students in the use of Moodle can be found at https://www.adelphi.edu/it-services/moodle/ - Students are to monitor Moodle announcements or their Adelphi Gmail for any schedule changes (assignment or quiz/exam date changes, instructor running late, etc.) If a class meeting is cancelled for any reason, log on to the class Moodle page for instructions and assignments (if any).
+- To access Moodle, log on to your eCampus account, then click on the Moodle tab. - All grades (for assignments, quizzes, and exams) will be posted to Moodle. - All lecture PowerPoint slides, assignments, and assignment solutions, will be posted to Moodle. - Students are to monitor Moodle announcements or their Adelphi Gmail for any schedule changes (assignment or quiz/exam date changes, instructor running late, etc.) If a class meeting is cancelled for any reason, log on to the class Moodle page for instructions and assignments (if any). - Whenever announced, assignments are to be submitted through Moodle.